 This year’s camp was one of the most successful in history.
-Students of every discipline poured in—tech investors, Bitcoin millionaires, tea importers, Amazon gurus, marijuana farmers, and seven-figure digital marketers (including one student from Latvia who is making over $2 million selling iPhone photography info products).
+Students of every discipline poured in—tech investors, Bitcoin millionaires, tea importers, Amazon gurus, delta 8 companies, and seven-figure digital marketers (including one student from Latvia who is making over $2 million selling iPhone photography info products).
 We even had a neuroscientist!

 I was lucky enough to be one of the instructors/hosts of the camp, alongside a music industry executive, the CEO of a financial company, a world-class copywriter, the CFO of a large farming business, and Simon Black.
 The talent pool was astoundingly impressive.

 Not surprisingly, I sat transfixed through every presentation at the camp, taking pages of notes to share with you.
 But there’s one lesson in particular that resonated—one that’s worth your full and undivided attention:

 Always Add Value